Azure/azure-sdk-for-java/sdk/spring/azure-spring-boot-starter-active-directory-b2c/README.md

-# Azure AAD B2C Spring Boot Starter client library for Java
+# Azure AD B2C Spring Boot Starter client library for Java
 ## Overview

 Azure Active Directory (Azure AD) B2C is an identity management service that enables you to customize and control how